 Concussions & Traumatic Brain Injuries (TBI)

-Recent statistics demonstrate that over a lifetime, those with an untreated brain injury will incur income loss of 50%.
+Recent statistics demonstrate that over a lifetime, those with an untreated brain injury will incur an income loss of 50%.
 45% will be unemployed within 2 years of their injury.
 33% will develop “Anger Management Issues”.
 The divorce rate for concussion patients is significantly higher than the national average.
 And a stunning percentage of 57% will suffer co-morbid depression.
 Of the incarceration population of this country, a reporting by inmates demonstrates a 61% have had an untreated brain injury.
 A vast majority of mental illness can be traced to a brain insult.
 Sobering statistics!

 Rapid acceleration or deceleration of brain tissue within the skull causes brain tissue to change shape, stretch, shear or tear & damage brain cells & the brain cell connections.
 Just a few years ago, athletes were encouraged to "shake it off" & “tough it out”, that was just a small bell ringer.
-Thanks to recent research, we now know that concussions even mild concussions are serious, & shrugging them off can have serious lifetime & life changing consequences.
+Thanks to recent research, we now know that concussions even mild concussions are serious, & shrugging them off can have serious lifetime & life-changing consequences.

-Athletes in any contact sport, at any age are vulnerable to collisions that can damage the delicate brain tissue.
-These invisible wounds if left untreated can have life changing consequences.
+Athletes in any contact sport, at any age, are vulnerable to collisions that can damage the delicate brain tissue.
+These invisible wounds if left untreated can have life-changing consequences.
 It is sometimes difficult to manage & treat an injury you can’t see.
-The majority of local hospitals have established concussion clinics, often without an effective management.
-If your athlete has been in a concussion management program more than 3 months with no changes, you may need to seek another form of treatment.
+The majority of local hospitals have established concussion clinics, often without effective management.
+If your athlete has been in a concussion management program for more than 3 months with no changes, you may need to seek another form of treatment.
 The concussion patient will describe that they feel they are in a mental fog, they feel confused, dazed & short term memory is disrupted, grades begin to decline, the anger issues grow out of control.

-Physical consequences include: the loss of motor control, the possibility of seizures, sensory problems, impaired alertness and fatigue, language disorders and regulatory disturbances.
+Physical consequences include the loss of motor control, the possibility of seizures, sensory problems, impaired alertness and fatigue, language disorders and regulatory disturbances.

-Behavioral consequences may include: Excessive agitation, extreme emotional changes, impulsiveness and disinhibition, self-centeredness, and low self esteem.
+Behavioral consequences may include Excessive agitation, extreme emotional changes, impulsiveness and disinhibition, self-centeredness, and low self-esteem.

 Dr. Skaggs is a member of the International Hyperbaric Medical Association (IHMA) & was recently appointed to the Executive Board of Directors.
-This organization is on the cutting edge of research, establishing treatment & treatment protocols indications for treatment, while establishing safety for the public & the industry.
+This organization is on the cutting edge of research, establishing treatment & treatment protocols indications for treatment while establishing safety for the public & the industry.

 Please feel free to call our office if you have any questions.